Vege25/Heat-or-not/README.md

 - **Swipe Functionality:** Swipe right or left to express preferences for heated or not heated cars.

+- **Leaderboards:** Check who has the most heated car from leaderboards.

 - **User Authentication:** Secure login to track liked and skipped cars.

 - **Database Integration:** MariaDB stores and retrieves car data for a dynamic user experience.